Multi-Turn Conversations¶

 # Check session state

-Facts accumulate in the warm state (Tier 2 memory):
+Facts accumulate in the session warm state and are ranked for each new turn:

 |---|---|---|---|

-As saturation increases, the envelope packing algorithm becomes more selective — only the most relevant facts make it into the envelope.
+As the fact store grows, the envelope packing algorithm becomes more selective - only the most relevant facts make it into each envelope.

 Not all accumulated facts fit in every envelope.
 CRP's packing algorithm: